stelzinga/MF/MGT_80.Tools.md

 ### RACI Rules
 A hard rule is that there can be only one 'A' for a given Task.
 If there are more than A, then that is indicative of a need to split the Task into smaller Tasks.
 It is possible to have more than one R for a given Task.

 ### RACI Weaknesses
 RACI do not include Authority.
-Often Responsibility is assigned but this Responsibility does not carry any , or sufficient, Authority.
+Often Responsibility is assigned but this Responsibility does not carry any , or sufficient Authority.
 In these cases the Responsible person will need to Escalate e.g., to the committee.
 Another weakness is that Consulted and Informed are not well defined: do those people need to be Consulted and Informed or *can* they be Consulted or Informed?
 To avoid this optionality or not, the actual expectations should be defined as part of the RACI definition.